alphagov/paas-ip-authentication-route-service/README.md

 You should log in using the Cloud Foundry CLI (https://docs.cloud.service.gov.uk/#setting-up-the-command-line).

-For all actions you should always make sure you selected the space you intend to target.
+For all actions you should always make sure you are targeting the correct space.

 ## Customisation